QuantLet/DEDA_Class_SS2018/DEDA_Class_SS2018_Route Optimisation & Site Selection/ACO_RouteOptimisation/README.md

 **File:**
 *Application_route_optimisation.py* (main execution file)

-The parameter setting for the project: (based on the literature):
+The parameter setting for the project(based on the literature):

 - Initial place (init_place) = 'warehouse 0'